 The flood protection scheme has been included within the national priority list of flood schemes.
 The Scottish Government and the Council have agreed in principle to fund the scheme.
 The Scottish Government will contribute 80% of the overall capital cost and the Council will contribute the remaining 20%, assuming the Scheme remains economically viable.

-We will continue to consult with the community at the appropriate times throughout the outline design and will keep you updated as the Scheme is developed.
+We will continue to consult with the community at the appropriate times throughout the development of the flood scheme and will keep you updated as the proposals are developed.

 Once the public consultation on the outline design is complete, and any refinements based on community feedback have been incorporated into the scheme, the Council will formally publish the flood scheme under the Flood Risk Management (Scotland) Act.
 At this stage any person who may have an interest (including local residents and landowners) will have the opportunity to object to the scheme.
 Such objections can take time to resolve, but the Council will seek to minimise these through early consultation and discussion.
-The flood scheme is currently scheduled for publication in 2019 and all landowners and residents within the scheme area will be notified at the time.
+The flood scheme is currently scheduled for publication in summer 2019 and all landowners and residents within the scheme area will be notified at the time.

 Once the Scheme is approved (or 'confirmed') the Council will have the legal power to build it and will be able to proceed with securing the remaining statutory consents, finalising the detailed design, tendering for a contractor and commencing construction.

 View the indicative timeline [97Kb].

-If you have any queries relating to the Comrie Flood Protection Scheme please contact Craig McQueen, Engineer (Flooding) on 01738 477219 or David Lynn (Technician) on 01738 476524 or at ComrieFloodScheme@pkc.gov.uk.
+If you have any queries relating to the Comrie Flood Protection Scheme please contact Craig McQueen, Engineer (Flooding) on 01738 477219 or at ComrieFloodScheme@pkc.gov.uk.
 Correspondence can also be sent to the address below.